 What is conjugal partner sponsorship?

-1 Requirements for Canadian sponsor
+1 Conjugal Partner Sponsorship Requirements for Canadian sponsor

 To sponsor a conjugal partner you must meet the following:

-• be at least 18 years of age
+• Be at least 18 years of age

-• not be detained in any prison
+• You cannot be detained in any prison, penitentiary, jail, or reformatory.

 2 How IRCC determines a conjugal relationship